American International Group: 2018–2023

-2024
+2024–present

 In March 2024, British regulators cleared the sale of the UK arm of AIG Life Ltd to British insurer Aviva for £460 million.

+In January 2026, AIG announced that Eric Andersen would succeed Peter Zaffino as CEO.
+Andersen joined the company as president and CEO-elect in February 2026, and the transition was completed on 1 June 2026.
+Andersen also joined AIG's board of directors, and Zaffino transitioned to the role of executive chair.

 Business

 In Australia and China, AIG is identified as a large financial institution and provider of financial services including credit security mechanisms.
 In the United States, AIG is the largest underwriter of commercial and industrial insurance.

 AIG offers property casualty insurance, life insurance, retirement products, mortgage insurance and other financial services.
 In the third quarter of 2012, the global property-and-casualty insurance business, Chartis, was renamed AIG Property Casualty.
 SunAmerica, life-insurance and retirement-services division, was renamed AIG Life and Retirement; other existing brands continue to be used in certain geographies and market segments.

 Sponsorships

 AIG was the shirt sponsor of the English football club Manchester United F.C. between 2006 and 2010.
-AIG was the first American shirt sponsor of the club and AIG shirts were worn for one of the most concentrated periods of success in the club's history, coinciding with Sir Alex Ferguson's third great United team, which won three Premier League titles, as well as the Champions League, in the space of four seasons.
+AIG was the first American shirt sponsor of the club and AIG shirts were worn for one of the most concentrated periods of success in the club's history, coinciding with Alex Ferguson's Manchester United team winning three Premier League titles, as well as the Champions League, in the space of four seasons.

 In 2019, AIG signed a five-year contract to be the title sponsor of Women's British Open, its first deal in golf.
 In 2020, the contract was extended to 2025 and the championship was rebranded as the AIG Women's Open, with the largest major women's golf prize fund in 2021, totaling $US5.8 million.
 The AIG Women's Open set a new benchmark in 2022 of $7.3 million for women's major championship golf prize payouts, increasing the tournament's purse 125% since 2018.

 In 2023, AIG announced it will continue as the title sponsor of the event through 2030, along with another increase in the total purse to $9 million.